muftring/iu-netsci/topics/scale-free-networks.md

 ### Ultra-small world: what would be the extreme case?
 Given the number of nodes and edges, how small can you make the network?

-If you have a lot of edges, you can create *fully connected* graph (everyone is connected to everyone, and the average path length is 1).
+If you have a lot of edges, you can create *fully connected* graph: everyone is connected to everyone, and the average path length is 1.

 But, we know that *real networks* are **sparse**!